 Because this is an emerging field of research, little guidance is out there regarding dosage and step by step how-to’s.
 There’s no vetted resource to tell you the proper dosage of 5-methylTHF to give an adult, let alone a child.
 I know one child who’s doing well at less than 100mcg/day (that’s micrograms) and a teen who’s on 10mg/day (that’s milligrams) of Deplin (a prescription form of methylfolate).
 This is an enormous range for dosage.
 Most sources I’ve come across discuss ranges of 100-400mcg for a child and 800mcg-1mg for an adult.
 But many factors are at play and it’s best to work with a physician if possible.
 Unfortunately, the whole field of epigenetics is so new that few clinicians have much experience in this area.
 So you may need to do a lot of research alongside an open-minded doctor.
 We started out slow – very slow, then gradually built up dosage under the guidance of my daughter’s doctor.
 Even with a doctor’s help, there was still an element of guesswork involved, in the same way doctors work with any patient to zero in on an ideal dosage for any medication.

-Supplementing with methylfolate has made a huge difference for my daughter (and has also helped my own health).
+Supplementing with methylfolate has made a huge difference for my daughter.
 Over a few months, my daughter’s anxiety, mood cycling and sadness evaporated.
 So we kept tweaking.
 At the two month mark, we unwittingly went too high and endured a period of extreme anger, serious depression, food refusal, rapid mood swings, oppositional defiance and truly ugly times – the very things that drove us to our supplementation trial to begin with.
 Confused, I was ready to give up.
 But then, almost by accident, we stumbled onto the problem when I stopped the methylfolate in order to do a lab test.
 Within 24 hours of being methylfolate-free, my daughter’s issues melted away.
 Hmmm.
 She became pretty stable – for about a week.
 Had we been on the wrong path?
 Then things started to head south again.
 That feeling of panic returned to the pit of my stomach – that feeling just before you plunge over the peak of the rollercoaster track and you start screaming for your life.